Aravali Nagar Van

 Waterbody Restoration

 The next critical component of the revival project is the restoration of the waterbody in the area which includes restoring the degraded waterbody in the area by stabilising slopes and returning it to its former state.
-This involves clearing catchment areas and naturalising water channelization, capturing and recharging rainwater and stormwater, and stabilising slope edges through earthwork.
+This involves clearing catchment areas and naturalising water channelisation, capturing and recharging rainwater and stormwater, and stabilising slope edges through earthwork.
 The goal is to create a sustainable and resilient water system that supports the forest's health and diversity, ensuring the waterbody’s long-term stability and preventing further degradation.

 Eco-Heritage Trails Development